voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 Whether to manage the puppet.conf hiera_config value or not.
-Default: true

 Default value: `true`